jupyterlite/jupyterlite-sphinx/docs/directives/jupyterlite.md

 ```

 The directive `search_params` allows to transfer some search parameters from the documentation URL to the Jupyterlite URL.\
-Jupyterlite is than able to these parameters from its own URL.\
+Jupyterlite will then be able to fetch these parameters from its own URL.\
-For example `:search_params: param1, param2` will transfer the parameters *param1* and *param2*.
+For example `:search_params: ["param1", "param2"]` will transfer the parameters *param1* and *param2*.
-Transferring all the parameters: `:search_params: =all`
+Use a boolean value to transfer all or none of the parameters (default to none): `:search_params: True`